pgroenbaek/shapeio/README.md

 You can skip this section if you compress and decompress shapes manually using other tools, such as *ffeditc\_unicode.exe* through the [Shape File Manager](https://www.trainsim.com/forums/filelib-search-fileid?fid=78928) or the [FFEDIT\_Sub v1.2](https://www.trainsim.com/forums/filelib-search-fileid?fid=40291) utility by Ged Saunders.

 This module uses the `TK.MSTS.Tokens.dll` library by Okrasa Ghia to perform shape file compression and decompression.
-Therefore, a CLR is required if you wish to compress and decompress shapes programmatically through the module.
+Therefore, a Common Language Runtime (CLR) is required if you wish to compress and decompress shapes programmatically through the module.
 You can use the Mono runtime on Linux and macOS, or the .NET Framework on Windows.

 The `TK.MSTS.Tokens.dll` library is not included with the Python module.
 It can be downloaded as part of the TK\_Utils package from [the-train.de](https://the-train.de/downloads/entry/9385-tk-utils-updated/).
 Only the DLL file itself is needed from that package.

 See the [Usage section](#compress-or-decompress-a-shape-on-disk) for more details on how to compress and decompress shape files using the module.

-### To install the prerequisites on your operating system:
+Steps to install a CLR on your operating system:

 #### Linux